-• Foster Care Placement - Clear and Convincing Evidence
+a.
+Foster Care Placement - Clear and Convincing Evidence

-Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made by proved unsuccessful.
-25 U.S.C. § 1912(e)
+No foster care placement may be ordered in such proceeding in the absence of a determination, supported by clear and convincing evidence, including testimony of qualified expert witnesses, that the continued custody of the child by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child.
+25 U.S.C. § 1912(e).
+The state must also show active efforts were made to provide remedial services and rehabilitative programs and that those were unsuccessful in preventing removal.
+25 U.S.C. § 1912(d)

-• Termination of Parental Rights - Evidence Beyond a Reasonable Doubt
+b.
+Termination of Parental Rights - Evidence Beyond a Reasonable Doubt

 Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made but proved unsuccessful.
-25 U.S.C. §§ 1912(d) and 1912(f).
+25 U.S.C. § 1912(d) and (f).
+Note that in most jurisdictions, the findings for termination of parental rights under the Texas Family Code must be made by clear and convincing evidence and the ICWA findings are made by evidence beyond a reasonable doubt.
+Courts under the 14th Court of Appeals (Houston) are the exception to this rule, where only the ICWA findings are to be made in the final order of termination.